-I have said it before and I will end up saying it again: the 1911 an old design that is more trouble than it is worth.
+I have said it before and I will end up saying it again: The 1911 is an old design that is more trouble than it is worth.
 I don’t say it to be confrontational, or to draw attention to myself.
 I say it because I see my fellow shooters mindlessly parroting the gun equivalent of Chuck Norris Facts whenever the 1911 comes up in conversation, and I just don’t get it.
 I am not surprised that the 1911 is out of place in today’s world, and you shouldn’t be surprised either.
 What other 100-year old design is still in daily use?
 In the comment section of another blog, I summarized my skepticism of the 1911′s attributes thusly:

 In my original complaint, I forgot to mention the issue with slide-stop failures, and the whole internal extractor/external extractor situation.
 Either of which would be serious enough to kill any other design’s reputation in the shooting world.